kanejamison/styleguide/README.md

 ![LTB Logo Reverse](/assets/ltb_logo_reverse_large.png)

 ## Tailwind Style Tile
-Here is a Tailwind Play link version of our Style Tile: [https://play.tailwindcss.com/mpPISdjAd2](https://play.tailwindcss.com/mpPISdjAd2)
+Here is a Tailwind Play link version of our Style Tile: [https://play.tailwindcss.com/mpPISdjAd2](https://play.tailwindcss.com/mpPISdjAd2) (URL will change if you save new changes to this)

 This can help preview changes between Tailwind versions, since the official Tailwind colors will shift over time.
 In general, Tailwind 4 seems to be the best match so far for our image style tile above.